swincas/cookies-n-code/tutorials/github_websites/README.rst

 Step 5: Git add/commit/push to remote
 """""""""""""""""""""""""""""""""""""
-You will need to add the remote repository as the origin.
+You will need to add the remote repository as the origin.:

 .. code:: bash
   git init
   git remote add origin https://github.com/<USERNAME>/<USERNAME>.github.io

-Then commit and push to the origin.
+Then commit and push to the origin.:

 .. code:: bash
   git add -a
   git commit -m "Initial commit of my website" git push origin master